 This course includes a mandatory off-site practical experience component.
-The scale of this component is dependant on the state of the local economy and community partnerships.
-(720 Total course hours)
+The scale of this component is dependent on the state of the local economy and community partnerships.

+ENGL

-ENGL 020 Fundamental Preparatory English 1
+Fundamental Preparatory English

 Areas covered include pre-reading, beginning reading, pre-writing, beginning writing and essential skills and strategies for learning (oral communication, working with others, continuous learning, thinking skills).

 Prerequisite: Interview with the Academic Upgrading placement person and participation in a reading and writing assessment.
-(112 Total course hours)